Rays vs. Royals Player Props Betting Odds

 Witt Jr. Stats

-- Witt Jr. has put up 73 hits with 11 doubles, four triples, 12 home runs and 18 walks.
+- Witt Jr. has 75 hits with 11 doubles, four triples, 12 home runs and 19 walks.
 He has driven in 36 runs with 22 stolen bases.

 Witt Jr. Recent Games